KREMLIN TIDE

 9:30 P.M.

-Services ended, she was not ready for home.
-What opportunities America had to offer the world!
+Services ended.
+She was not ready for home.
+What opportunities America offered the world!
 When she was adolescent in Soviet Union, she hid with others in basements or the woods to pray and to worship God.
 If the government knew, jail soon followed.
 Like Martin Luther King said, “Free at last, free at last, thank God Almighty we’re free at last!”
 She praised God for freedom and shouted at the top of voice.
 Many other Russian Pentecostal immigrants rushed into America before and after Soviet Union fell and left with all but clothes on back.
 Oh, and the children!
 There was no American law that forbade children under eighteen to attend church!
 She knew of several families threatened by government phone calls not to take adolescent to church but here much adolescent everywhere at Pentecostal Church.
 One day she delivered a baby who was free to worship God and him or her too everywhere at Living Stones Pentecostal Church.

-She smiled through tears that flowed over her eyes’ rims, onto her cheeks and down each side of her chin.
+She smiled through tears that flowed over her eyes’ rims, onto her cheeks, and down each side of her chin.
 With bowed head and interlocked fingers and hands, she thanked God for her new life in America and even Atlanta’s cool December winter air.

 Out in lobby areas after services, she still had not decided where to finish the night before she went home.
-Then she remembered a small all-night diner on Virginia Avenue or was it Ponce De Leon Avenue?
+Then she remembered a small all-night diner on Virginia Avenue, or was it Ponce De Leon Avenue?
 Well, but one way to know for sure.
-The only disappointment about tonight, if she were so bold before God, was no one to share His presence with her...not yet.
+The only disappointment about tonight, if she were so bold before God, was no one to share His presence with her... not yet.
 Like movie trailers said, “Coming Soon.”

 She stepped through the multiple glass double doors with church address, phone number, cross, dove insignias on all of them, and out into the night.
 This was Georgia winter, but not Russian Georgia winter, she chuckled to self.